secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Bash Scripting/Execution Flow/Functions.md

 ### Introduction
-- The bigger our scripts get, the more chaotic they become.
-If we use the same routines several times in the script, the script's size will increase accordingly.
-In such cases, `functions` are the solution that improves both the size and the clarity of the script many times.
+- As scripts grow larger, they can become chaotic.
+Using functions helps improve both the size and clarity of the script.
-- We combine several commands in a block between curly brackets ( `{` ... `}` ) and call them with a function name defined by us with `functions`.
-Once a function has been defined, it can be called and used again during the script.
+- Functions combine multiple commands into a block between curly brackets (`{` ... `}`) and are called by a user-defined name.
-- `Functions` are an essential part of scripts and programs, as they are used to execute recurring commands for different values and phases of the script or program.
-Therefore, we do not have to repeat the whole section of code repeatedly but can create a single function that executes the specific commands.
-- The definition of such functions makes the code easier to read and helps to keep the code as short as possible.
-It is important to note that functions must always be defined logically `before` the first call since a script is also processed from top to bottom.
+- Functions are essential for executing recurring commands, avoiding repetition, and making code more concise and readable.
-- Therefore the definition of a function is always `at the beginning` of the script.
+- Functions should always be defined logically before their first use, typically at the beginning of the script.
-- We can two ways of creating functions.
+- There are two ways to create functions in Bash.